GSA/https/pages/everything.md

 Web browsers can begin displaying HTTPS connections as normal, and HTTP connections as non-secure.
 HTTPS validation failures can become more strict, reducing the effectiveness of phishing and user error.

 These changed expectations improve the security of HTTPS on every website.
-In other words, **protecting non-sensitive sites strengthens the protections of sensitive sites**.
+In other words, **protecting less sensitive sites strengthens the protections of more sensitive sites**.

 ## HTTPS is the internet's next phase